legacysurvey/legacypipe/doc/cookbook.md

 ---------------------

-For DR1-4, input images were copied from project to Cori or Edison scratch; for DR5, this was not done and things worked just fine.
+For DR1-4, input images were copied from project to Cori or Edison scratch; for DR5 onwards, this was not done and things worked just fine.

 Setting up the task list
 ------------------------